 - LinkedIn.
 Again.
 Yes, here you can reach the company’s former employees and ask them for personal feedback;

 - Recruiters and HRs.
 This cohort knows the company’s policies, salaries, and probation periods.

 COVID-19 has drastically changed the rules of corporate games, aka work ethics.
 From now on, anyone can start their workday in pajamas and with tousled hair.
 If working at home is a no-brainer for you, you better find out whether the company has a remote policy before you quit your current job.
 Which are other things to pay attention to when choosing between a remote job or a comfy office?

 - Working at a distance requires a designated place at your house.
 Also, don’t forget the quiet surroundings and reliable Internet.
 If you can provide these things, you’re ready to work from home;

 - Commuting is about time and money.
 Opt for working at home if the company’s office is two hours away from your apartment.
-Again, ask whether the company has a remote policy before writing a two-weeks notice;
+Again, ask whether the company has a remote policy before writing a two-week notice;

 - Check the amenities.
 If your everyday schedule includes dance classes or sports sections, find out whether you can proceed with your hobbies in the area where your workplace will be situated.

 Starting a new project might be fearful.
 Don’t worry; this is a natural reaction of your mind and body since getting out of your comfort zone is never easy.
 Reassess your skills and upgrade them if needed.
 Prepare your financial cushion and ensure the company has an office or a remote work policy (depending on your preferences).

 Always ensure the company or the industry is worth the shot before quitting your current workplace.
 We hope the article was helpful to you.
 Good luck!